Coolyear History, Family Crest & Coats of Arms

 The surname Coolyear was first found in Lancashire where one of the first records of the name was Ranulf Colier listed there in 1150.
 A few years later, Bernard le Coliere was listed in the Pipe Rolls of Somerset in 1172.
 The Hundredorum Rolls of 1273 revealed: Henry le Colyer in Buckinghamshire; Robert le Coliere in Bedfordshire; and Thomas le Colier in Huntingdonshire.
 Over one hundred years later, the Yorkshire Poll Tax Rolls list: Adam Colier; and Benedictus Colier.

-Important Dates for the Coolyear family
+Early History of the Coolyear family

 This web page shows only a small excerpt of our Coolyear research.
 Another 106 words (8 lines of text) covering the years 1150, 1350, 1685, 1677, 1622, 1678, 1656, 1730, 1699, 1680, 1732, 1680, 1650, 1726, 1650, 1622, 1678, 1622, 1708 and 1786 are included under the topic Early Coolyear History in all our PDF Extended History products and printed products wherever possible.